-- Cut down on your tea or coffee intake – or cut it out altogether!
-Caffeine constricts blood vessels and only makes vasospasm worse.
+- Reduce your tea or coffee intake.
+Caffeine constricts blood vessels and makes vasospasm worse.

-- When the nipple turns white try pinching or gently rubbing blood back into nipple.
+- When the nipple turns white try gently pinching it or rubbing blood back into nipple.
 This can help shorten the cycle of vasospasm.

 - Check that the cup size in your bra is large enough.
 If it is too small, it may bend or fold the nipple which cuts off circulation.
 It is possible to make donut-shaped rings which prevent this from happening.

 - Performing some pectoral stretches and light massage can help improve blood flow to the breast, which in turn eases the effects of vasospasm.
 Breast gymnastics are another method that draws more blood circulation to the breast.